-LEGISLATIVE DEPARTMENT.
+LEGISLATIVE DEPARTMENT

-Paragraph I. The legislative power of the State shall be vested in a General Assembly which shall consist of a Senate and House of Representatives.
+Paragraph I. The legislative power of the State shall be vested in a General Assembly, which shall consist of a Senate and a House of Representatives.

-Paragraph I. The Senate shall consist of forty-four members.
-There shall be forty-four Senatorial Districts, as now arranged by counties.
+Paragraph I. The Senate shall consist of fifty two members.
+There shall be fifty-two Senatorial Districts as now arranged by counties.
 Each District shall have one Senator.